-ACPS budget finance staff also voiced concern about its capacity to move the budget more quickly.
-As it is, the ACPS budget finance staff is hard pressed to complete the 500 page "budget book" and related materials by the Superintendent's early January release, and this requires working over the winter break.
-If ACPS budget finance staff were forced to move the release of the Superintendent's proposed budget to December (a month earlier) it'd only have 3-4 weeks from the receipt of enrollment figures and other key data received in November (if timely received) to put together 75% of the budget and publish a 500 page document.
-ACPS budget finance staff raised concerns that this would necessarily impact the quality of the proposed budget, with less time to do due diligence on budget items, develop justifications for budget changes, solicit feedback from ACPS staff and other stakeholders, and do a true analysis.
+ACPS budget staff also voiced concern about its capacity to move the budget more quickly.
+As it is, the ACPS budget staff is hard pressed to complete the 500 page budget book and related materials by the Superintendent's early January release, and this requires working over the Winter break.
+(It is worth noting that the length of the ACPS budget book rivals other jurisdictions's entire budget for city and schools combined.)
+If ACPS budget staff were forced to move the release of the Superintendent's proposed budget to December (a month earlier) it'd only have 3-4 weeks from the receipt of enrollment figures and other key data received in November (if timely received) to put together 75% of the budget and publish a 500 page document.
+ACPS budget staff raised concerns that this would necessarily impact the quality of the proposed budget, with less time to conduct due diligence on budget items, develop justifications for budget changes, solicit feedback from ACPS staff and other stakeholders, and perform a true analysis.
 In sum, they felt that the quality of the budget might be compromised by pushing it back into December.

-In BAC's view, the availability of key data does seem a significant barrier to moving the Superintendent's budget release much earlier.
-That said, there may be opportunities for streamlining that would free up ACPS budget finance staff to work on the Combined Funds budget and result in some time savings.
+In BAC's view, the availability of key data is a significant barrier to moving the Superintendent's budget release much earlier.
+That said, there may be opportunities for streamlining things during the Fall that would free up ACPS budget staff to work on the Combined Funds budget and result in some efficiencies.
 For example, there may be opportunities to consolidate the budget priorities and engagement guidance process in the early Fall.
-ACPS budget finance staff mentioned that moving the CIP budget process earlier might also open up some additional staff time to work on the operating budget.
+ACPS budget staff time to work on the operating budget.
 This could be feasible since there is not as much dramatic movement from year to year in the CIP budget.
+These opportunities are explored in more detail in BAC's recommendations.

-In contrast, ACPS budget finance staff felt that looking for efficiencies in the timeline after the budget is presented in January would be a more promising area to examine.
+In contrast, ACPS budget staff felt that looking for efficiencies in the timeline after the budget is presented in January would be a more promising area to examine.

-In Section D of the School Boards policies, Board policy4 DB requires at least one work session and at least one public hearing.
-For FY22, for the CIP budget there were two work sessions, two add/delete sessions, and a public hearing (held on the same day as one of the work sessions).
-For the Combined Funds budget, there were another two work sessions, two add/delete sessions, and one public hearing (held separately from any other Board work session).
+In Section D of the School Board's policies, Board policy DB requires that the calendar include "at least one work session for reviewing the budget and at least one public hearing on the budget."
+For the CIP budget there were two work sessions, two add/delete sessions, and a public hearing (held on the same day as one of the work sessions).
+For the Combined Funds budget, there were another two work sessions, two add/delete sessions, and two public hearings (both held on dates of other regularly scheduled Board meetings).
 In addition, there is a public hearing, work session, and add/delete session scheduled for the adjusted CIP and Combined Funds budgets (after the City's budget is finalized).
+[Note - these are in addition to the budget work sessions and combined CIP/CF public hearing that occur in August-October, prior to budget releases.]